Assuming that your scripts all execute properly when run manually from the command line, this should get things moving forward:

 A few comments:

-.
+The sleep command may be useful for jobs executed @reboot.
 It will give your system's services time to get started before attempting to execute your script.
-If your script doesn't depend on system services to execute successfully, it probably won't hurt to use sleep
+If your script doesn't depend on system services to execute successfully, it probably won't hurt to use sleep.

 Refer to the crontab guru to help with the syntax for scheduling your jobs.